-- Drill high potential near surface exploration targets at Kwanika-Stardust and Lorraine with the goal of resource base growth.1 - Complete the final option payments and expenditure commitment at the Top Cat property to earn 100% ownership.
-The Top Cat claims are adjacent to the Lorraine Project. - Build a path to value growth at East Niv by seeking to leverage capital from a strategic partner and continue to seek accretive deals for the Company's other non-core assets. - Continue to build on the solid record of engagement and collaboration with First Nations that is critical to advancing exploration and mining projects in British Columbia.
+- Drill high potential near surface exploration targets at Kwanika-Stardust and Lorraine with the goal of resource base growth.1 - Complete the final option payment at the Top Cat property to earn 100% ownership.
+The Top Cat claims are adjacent to the Lorraine property. - Build a path to exploration discovery at East Niv by seeking to leverage capital from a strategic partner and continue to seek accretive deals for the Company's other non-core assets. - Continue to build on the solid record of engagement and collaboration with First Nations that is critical to advancing exploration and mining projects in British Columbia.